 Jaggery is an unrefined natural sweetener.
-Some people consider it a superfood, because it has more vitamins and minerals and a lower sucrose content than sugar.
-However, jaggery is still a type of sugar, and people should consume it in moderation.
+Some people consider it a superfood because it has more vitamins and minerals and a lower sucrose content than sugar.
+However, as jaggery is still a type of sugar, it is best to consume it in moderation.

 Jaggery is a common product in Asia and Africa.
 It is made from the juices of palm trees or sugarcane and is growing in popularity as a replacement for white sugar.
 It is a staple in India, where people call it gur.